 - There are three types of awards that can be made in a workers’ compensation case.

 - Award (final).
 This is the final determination by an administrative law judge after a hearing

 - Temporary or Partial Award.
-This is made by an administrative law judge after a hearing in cases where the claimant has not received medical treatment or lost wage benefits.
+This is made by an administrative law judge after a hearing in cases where the claimant is not receive medical treatment or lost wage benefits.
 In these situations, the award is made before issues such as the extent of disability are addressed by the judge.
 The case is kept open until a final award can be made.

 - Award on Agreed Statement of Facts.
-Such an award may be issued without an evidentiary hearing in cases where the parties are in complete agreement on the facts of the case.
-The record requires an agreement of statement of facts which may be submitted at hearing.
-The only issues to be decided by the administrative law judge are issues of law.
+Such an award may be issued without an evidentiary hearing in cases where the parties are in complete agreement on the facts of the case, and the only issues to be decided by the administrative law judge are issues of law.